 ViaStrada was the engineering advisor to the New Zealand Cycle Trail (NZCT) project.
 We have developed a comprehensive design guide (about 100 pages) for trail designers and project developers.
 The design guide (initially published in Feb 2010 and updated by ViaStrada in Aug 2011, Aug 2012, and Feb 2015) is available from the NZCT website and can also be downloaded from the ViaStrada website.
+The structure of the guide was designed by Andrew Macbeth and the content was written by Andrew and Megan Fowler (now Gregory).

 The Cycle Trail Design Guide compiles information from a number of existing guides, referring directly to them for more detail if needed.
 These other guides provide specific information relating to different components of the NZCT, whether they be mountain bike tracks, rail trails, urban cycle paths or sections of quiet country roads.